Sandervdk/KLM-4/klm4/README.md

-# checkout 'website' branch, run 'ng test' for frond-end tests and run the Junit tests for back-end.
+# Checkout 'website' branch, run 'ng test' for frond-end tests and run the Junit tests for back-end.

 Sagi Lalee:
 Front-end: